Jeswin-J/CPGRAMS-ChatBot/README.md

 # CPGRAMS-ChatBot
 **problem statement**: Develop an AI/ML-driven Chatbot which is   Ministry Specific to help the Citizens to resolve their common queries related to filing a Grievance in the CPGRAMS portal (https://pgportal.gov.in) and expedite smooth submission of grievances.

-We have develop AI based ChatBot for CPGRAMS portal which provides interface for user to resolve their queries related to filling grievances form.The major outcomes are **Faster Resolution of Grievances**,**Data Insights and Analytics**,**Reduction in Manual Workload**.
+We have develop AI based ChatBot for CPGRAMS portal serves as a virtual assistant, facilitating easy communication and answering questions about filling out grievance forms for users.
+By utilizing machine learning methods and **natural language processing (NLP)**, our ChatBot improves user experience by expediting the grievance filing process and guaranteeing timely response.

 Advantage using AI integrate ChatBot:
 * Efficiency
 * Continueously Learning
-* Cost effective
+* Cost effectiveness

 ## Requirement
 **Hardware Requirement**
-* CPU: Multi-core
-* RAM: Atleast 6 GB
+* CPU: Intel Core i5 or equivalent AMD processor recommended for optimal performance.
+* RAM: Minimum: 4 GB RAM and Recommended: 8 GB or more for better performance, especially for handling multiple concurrent user interactions.
+* Minimum: **100 GB of available storage space** for OS, development tools, and application files.
 * Internet Connectivity

 **Software Requirement**
-* OS: Window(8/10/11),IOS,Linux
+* OS:
+  * Windows (7 or later)
+  * macOS (10.11 or later)
+  * Linux distributions (Ubuntu)
+* Programming Language and Libraries:
-* Python
+Python
-* Machine Learning Libraries (pytorch,NLP)
+* Libraries:Flask, torch, nltk, numpy.

 ## TECH STACK
 * Flask FrameWork